-The project would result in approximately 0.29 acre of permanent impacts and approximately 0.08 acre of temporary impacts to Santa Cruz tarplant critical habitat within the Biological Study Area.
-The Federal Endangered Species Act Section 7 effects determination is that the proposed project may affect, and is likely to adversely affect, Santa Cruz tarplant critical habitat.
+[The following text has been changed since the draft environmental document was circulated.]
+The project will result in approximately 0.26 acre of permanent impacts and approximately 0.03 acre of temporary impacts to Santa Cruz tarplant critical habitat within the Biological Study Area (revised from approximately 0.29 acre of permanent impacts and approximately 0.08 acre of temporary impacts in the draft environmental document).
+The Federal Endangered Species Act Section 7 effects determination is that the project may affect, and is likely to adversely affect, Santa Cruz tarplant critical habitat.
 The basis for this determination is that the project is within the Santa Cruz tarplant Critical Habitat Unit I-Watsonville and present are key physical conditions that have the potential to support the critical habitat within the Biological Study Area.